abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 ## Impostor products

-"The product of $A$ and $B$, is some set $C$ for which we have $C \to A$ and $C \to B$".
+>"The product of $A$ and $B$, is some set $C$ for which we have $C \to A$ and $C \to B$".

 This definition is correct, but it is not complete, as the product is not the only set for which such functions can be defined.

 For example, a set of triples (which is like a product, but has three elements) $A \times B \times X$ for any element $X$ also qualifies.
 Any other set that would happen to have some functions to $A$ and $B$ would qualify.

 ![Product, external diagram](../02_category/product_candidates.svg)

-In other words, the definition of a product does apply for the product set, but it also applies for a bunch of other sets that are not the product set, which we can call "impostor products".
+In other words, the definition of a product does apply to the product set, as it should, but it also applies for a bunch of other sets that are not the product set, which we can call "impostor products".
 Sounds like we need to extend our definition to make it complete.

-## The extra condition
+## The universal property

-Upon further inspection we discover that there is an extra condition that we can add to our definition so it only applies to to the true product, and not to the "impostors".
+Upon further inspection we discover that there is an extra property that we can add to our definition so it only applies to to the true product, and not to the "impostors".

 We take the set of triples as an example and make two key observations:

-One: For any triple $A \times B \times X$ there is a function $g: A \times B \times X \to A \times B$ that converts the triple to a product by just throwing one of the elements away (note that the product sets in this diagram don't show all possible values, to make it more readable)
+One: For any triple $A \times B \times X$ there is a function $g: A \times B \times X \to A \times B$ that converts the triple to a product by just throwing one of the elements away (note that the product sets in this diagram don't show all possible values, to make it more readable).

 ![Product, external diagram](../02_category/product_triple_internal.svg)